0

 • Commonly stacked with caffeine because it reduces its jittery side effects

-Suntheanine® is the best form of L-Theanine.
+Suntheanine® is a top form of L-Theanine.
 It supplies 100% pure L-isomer-Theanine and has been shown in human research to enhance Alpha brainwaves, mental clarity and sleep quality.
 More on L-Theanine

 Rhodiola Rosea, 3% rosavins, 1% salidrosides